-Refractive surgery aims to help patients gain spectacle independence and improve vision by correcting different refractive errors such as near-sightedness (myopia), far-sightedness (hyperopia), astigmatism or long-sightedness (hyperopia).
+Refractive surgery aims to help patients gain spectacle independence and improve vision by correcting different refractive errors such as short-sightedness (myopia), long-sightedness (hyperopia) and astigmatism.
 There are various surgical procedures for adjusting the eye’s focusing ability, and the suitability of each treatment option will differ from patient to patient, depending on factors like age and lifestyle needs.
 At Atlas Eye, we provide 3 main types of refractive treatment options for patients across all ages:

 1. Cornea Laser Refractive Surgery